joannesong/AC-Android/lessons/intro-to-databases/README.md

 |**parameter**|a list of columns, data types, or values that are passed to a *clause* as an argument|
 |**query**|a statement used to extract data from the database in a readable format according to the user's request|

 The structure of SQL statements vary.
 The number of lines used doesn't matter - a statement can be written in a single line or split up across multiple lines for readability.
-Statements always end in a semi-colon `;`.
+However, statements always end in a semi-colon `;`.

 ### `CREATE TABLE` statements